-As noted above in the section 'Estimating the Aboriginal and Torres Strait Islander population', the ABS estimates that the 2011 Census did not count around 17 per cent of Aboriginal and Torres Strait Islander Australians (ABS 2012b).
-This undercount may affect analysis of outcomes measured using the Census, as it cannot be assumed that those who were not included in the Census share the same characteristics as those who were.
+The ABS estimates that the 2011 Census did not count around 17 per cent of Aboriginal and Torres Strait Islander Australians (ABS 2012b).
+This undercount may affect analysis of outcomes measured using the Census, as it cannot be assumed that those who were not counted in the Census share the same characteristics as those who were.
 This is particularly important where the undercount is concentrated among particular groups of people, such as those in particular geographic or remoteness areas, or in particular age cohorts.